V0IG3R/Therapist-Child-Detection-1/README.md

 -   Torch
 -   CUDA (if using a GPU)
 -   DeepSORT
--

 You can install the necessary libraries using pip:
 `pip install -r requirements.txt`

+You can download the rest of the files from the link in additionals.txt.

 ## Files and Folders

 -   `weights/yolov8n.pt`: YOLOv8 model weights.
 -   `adchcheck.h5`: Pre-trained age classification model.
-The model details are in the AgeClassifier directory.
 -   `deep_sort/deep/checkpoint/ckpt.t7`: DeepSORT checkpoint for tracking.
--   `test vids/4.mp4`: Input video file.
-Add your own.
--   `output/out4.mp4`: Output video file.
-Rename it as your own.

 ## How to Run

 1.  **Set Up the Environment:** Make sure you have all dependencies installed.
-Place the video file to be processed in the `test vids/` directory.
+Create a folder called `testvids/` and store the test videos in there.

 2.  **Run the Script:** Execute the script in your Python environment:
 `python track_count_persons.py`